2025 Argentine legislative election: Background

-Alleged US interference

-The election saw allegations of foreign electoral intervention by the United States.
+These midterm elections were the first during the presidency of Javier Milei; his libertarian economic reform agenda was top of mind for many voters.
+The election took place in the aftermath of the 2025 elections in the 2025 Buenos Aires provincial election in which Homeland Force of Governor Axel Kicillof achieved a resounding victory in the province obtaining 47% of the vote compared to 33% of La Libertad Avanza.
+The results featured the Peronist alliance far over performing polls.
+As a result of the election, the Argentine Peso lost 5% against the dollar and Argentine stocks slid around 15%.

 During a 14 October White House meeting with Milei, US president Donald Trump conditioned a US$20 billion currency swap (in which two governments agree to trade currencies at a fixed rate rather than on the open market) on the electoral success of Milei's party La Libertad Avanza in the election.
 Trump stated, "If [Milei] doesn't win, we're gone", and that "If [Milei] loses, we are not going to be generous with Argentina."
 The next day, US Treasury Secretary Scott Bessent told reporters that an additional US$20 billion in financial aid could be provided to Argentina through sovereign funds and investments from private banks.
 The deal was widely reported as a bailout that prevented Argentina from going into default.
 The Central Bank of Argentina announced the signature of the first US$20 billion currency swap agreement on 20 October.

-Cristina Fernández de Kirchner gave a statement that "the Argentine economy is being managed with a remote control by the Treasury of the United States".
-Leading opposition candidate Jorge Taiana demanded that Trump "stop extorting the Argentine people".
-Itai Hagman, a member of the Argentine Chamber of Deputies seeking re-election, called Trump's announcement "clear interference in the internal affairs of another country".
-Journalists of The Guardian made a comparison to Trump's alleged attempts to derail the trial for the 2022–2023 Brazilian coup plot against Jair Bolsonaro and allies.
-The New York Times quoted election interference expert Dov Levin, whose research found an average election vote share boost of 3% to an interference-benefiting party, but that it was higher when the interference was overt via public statements.
-He compared Trump's approach to Trump and his administration's influence in the 2019 United Kingdom general election and the 2025 Polish presidential election.